negrinho/deep_architect/README.md

-Going forward, the core authors of DeepArchitect expect to continue extending and maintaining the codebase and use it for it their own research in architecture search, and deep learning in general.
+Going forward, the core authors of DeepArchitect expect to continue extending and maintaining the codebase and use it for it their own research in architecture search and deep learning.

-The community will have a fundamental role to play in extending DeepArchitect, for example, authors from existing architecture search algorithms can implement their algorithms in DeepArchitect.
+The community will have a fundamental role in extending DeepArchitect, for example, authors from existing architecture search algorithms can implement their algorithms in DeepArchitect.
-This will the community to compare algorithms on the same footing and to measure progress more reliably.
+This will allow the community to compare algorithms on the same footing and to measure progress more reliably.
 New search spaces for new tasks can be implemented and made available in DeepArchitect, allowing users to use them (either directly or in the construction of new search spaces),